parsokev/graph_repo/README.md

 > to build the program using cmake and the `setup.sh` script as it run commands using Homebrew syntax
 > Please install [Homebrew](https://brew.sh/) if not currently installed.

-[!NOTE]
-> `setup.sh` will attempt to install and/or update these items when it
-> attempts to build the project locally *with the exeception of Homebrew*

-## Building this project using the provided Makefile requires:
+## Building this project using the provided Makefile
+The following are required to build the project utilizing the provided standalone Makefile:
 1. GCC Compiler using standard of C++20 (or newer)